Roberto Silva Nazzari

-Roberto Silva Nazzari (born 1938) is a Uruguayan chess player, Uruguayan Chess Championship winner (1971).
+Roberto Silva Nazzari (born 1938) is a Uruguayan chess player who won the Uruguayan Chess Championship in 1971.

 Biography

-In the 1960s and 1970s Roberto Silva Nazzari was one of Uruguayan leading chess players.
+In the 1960s and 1970s Roberto Silva Nazzari was one of the leading Uruguayan chess players.
 In 1971 he won Uruguayan Chess Championship.
-Roberto Silva Nazzari was participant of a number of international tournaments in South America.
-In 1972, in São Paulo he participated in World Chess Championship South American Zonal tournament and ranked in 18th place.
+Roberto Silva Nazzari participated in a number of international tournaments in South America.
+In 1972, in São Paulo he participated in World Chess Championship South American Zonal tournament where he ranked 18th.

 Roberto Silva Nazzari played for Uruguay in the Chess Olympiads: